lee-64/lee-64.github.io/_projects/3_project.md

 I have released since beginning at the station is the DJ Recommendation Engine.

 The DJ Recommendation Engine is a web app that calculates a user's **most similar**, active KXSC DJ based off of key audio features from tracks in your Spotify library and the number of tracks/artists from your playlists and Liked Songs you have in common.
-You can view a demo of the web app [here](kxsc.pythonanywhere.com/demo) or at [kxsc.pythonanywhere.com/demo](kxsc.pythonanywhere.com/demo).
+You can view a demo of the web app <a href="kxsc.pythonanywhere.com/demo">here</a> or at <a href="kxsc.pythonanywhere.com/demo">kxsc.pythonanywhere.com/demo</a>.

 There are three primary goals of this app:
 >1.
 Grow KXSC's reach by acquiring new listeners